Showing posts with label school budget. Show all posts

 You can also subscribe and listen to Franklin Matters audio on iTunes or your favorite podcast app; search in "podcasts" for "Franklin Matters"

-This session of the radio show shares my recorded conversation with Franklin School Committee Chair Dave Callaghan and Ruthann O’Sullivan.
-We had our conversation via the Zoom conference bridge on Friday, March 8, 2024.
+This session of the radio show shares my recorded conversation with Franklin School Committee Chair Dave Callaghan.
+We had our conversation in the Franklin TV & Radio studio on Monday, March 25, 2024.

-The School Committee had their regular meeting on Tuesday, March 5, 2024.
-We recap that meeting in our discussion as well as get their insights on the Joint Budget meeting as well as the Comprehensive School Facilities Planning work also underway.
+The School Committee had their regular meeting on Tuesday, March 19, 2024.
+We recap that meeting in our discussion.
+The major item of the meeting was the public hearing on the school budget.
+We spend time on that as well as the Comprehensive School Facilities Planning work also underway which has long term budget implications.

 Topics: